flokiorg/go-flokicoin/docs/json_rpc_api.md

 ### 4. Command-line Utility

-flokicoind comes with a separate utility named `flokicoin-cli` which can be used to issue these RPC commands via HTTP POST requests to flokicoind after configuring it with the information in the [Authentication](#Authentication) section above.
+flokicoind comes with a separate utility named `flokicoind-cli` which can be used to issue these RPC commands via HTTP POST requests to flokicoind after configuring it with the information in the [Authentication](#Authentication) section above.
 It can also be used to communicate with any server/daemon/service which provides a JSON-RPC